OpenAPC/openapc-de/data/wellcome/README.md

 ## About

 This directory contains APC data from the Wellcome Trust/Charity Open Access Fund from 2013 to 2017.
-For each period (fiscal year running from 1st October to 30th September) there are 3 different files:
+There are 3 different files for each period (fiscal year running from 1st October to 30th September):

 ### Original files